JereKuusela/valheim-upgrade_world/publish/README.md

 Affected data values can be configured but recommended to keep them as it is.

 # Changelog

+- v1.11:
+	- Adds proper server side checks to prevent running commands as the client.
+	- Adds a better player detection to avoid destroying players on multiplayer.

 - v1.10:
 	- Adds a new upgrade command for mountain caves.